jetstack/finops-stack/installation/README.md

 # Installation using Helmfile

 Installing Helm charts with lots of dependencies and CRDs is challenging; these instructions use Helmfile to mitigate issues with Helm.

+This documentation focuses on installing the FinOps Stack in GKE standard/autopilot clusters.

 ## Pre-requisites

-- A GKE cluster and kubectl access to it with cluster-admin access.
+- A GKE standard or autopilot cluster with:
+   - kubectl access
+   - cluster-admin permissions
+   - workload identity enabled
 - [Helmfile](https://helmfile.readthedocs.io/en/latest/#installation) installed on your local machine
+- A Google Service Account with the following:
+    - roles/monitor.viewer and roles/iam.serviceAccountTokenCreator permissions
-- A GSA with roles/monitor.viewer, roles/iam.serviceAccountTokenCreator, workload identity for KSA: `[finops-stack/grafana]`
+    - workload identity configured for grafana kubernetes service account: `[finops-stack/grafana]`
 - Unless you want to access the Grafana dashboard via `kubectl port-forward` you'll need a domain name

 ## Distribution support